Manuel Margot Player Props: Rays vs. Royals

 - Margot is batting .266 with 11 doubles, a triple, three home runs and 15 walks.

-- Margot enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .278.
+- Margot is batting .278 during his last outings and is riding a four-game hitting streak.

-- Margot has picked up a hit in 37 of 58 games this season, with multiple hits 10 times.
+- Margot has picked up a hit in 63.8% of his 58 games this season, with more than one hit in 17.2% of those games.

-- In 5.2% of his games this year, he has homered, and 1.5% of his trips to the dish.
+- He has hit a home run in three games this year (5.2%), homering in 1.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.